 - You can now browse the web privately.

 Because Tor tends to drastically slow down your internet speeds, ideally, you should choose the fastest VPN server available.
 If your VPN doesn’t provide server speed information, then your best bet is to go with a geographically close server.
+Obviously, the faster your base connection is, the higher your overall speeds will be.

 Note that with this setup, only your Tor browser traffic will be routed through the Tor network, although there are ways to configure other individual applications to work with Tor.